How Gratitude Changes Your Brain and Mood

 The Step by Step Guide to Building a Gratitude Wired Brain.

 Neuroplastic habit stacking.
-Attach your gratitude practice to another daily habit such as brushing your teeth or having coffee.
-For instance: Each morning when I have coffee, I will write down 3 things I'm grateful for.
+Attach your gratitude practice to another daily habit, such as brushing your teeth or having coffee.

 Gratitude visualization.
-Spend a moment not only writing down something you're thankful for but also vividly visualizing it, sensing it, reliving it, and allowing that feeling to sink in.
-This heightens the brain's reaction and strengthens those neural connections.
+Spend a moment not only writing down something you are thankful for but also vividly visualizing it, sensing it, reliving it, and allowing that feeling to sink in.
+This heightens the brain reaction and strengthens those neural connections.

 Mirror gratitude.
-State one thing you're thankful for out loud while gazing into the mirror.
+State one thing you are thankful for out loud while gazing into the mirror.
 This engages other regions of self awareness and reinforces internal positive self talk.

 2. Gratitude Boosts Mood and Increases Happiness.